nikitaeverywhere/webrender/readme.md

   // requests are done, and then returns {null} as a result regardless
   // of whether the provided "js" is still running.
   "waitAfterResourcesLoad": 1000,

+  // When specified, returns base64-encoded "pdfSnapshot" property in the response.
+  "takePdfSnapshot": false,

   // OPTIONAL.
 An arbitrary JavaScript code to be invoked in ASYNC CONTEXT in the browser, immediately
   // when page starts loading.
 Once this code returns, WebRender will immediately close the page and